On the singularities of the spectral shift function for some tight-binding models: Main results

 \subsection{Corollaries}

-In this section, one presents some consequences of the above results following two parts.
-The first one concerns the case $\dim(\mathcal G) < \infty$ and the second one the case $\dim(\mathcal G) = +\infty$.
-We will see in the first situation that the SSF is bounded at the spectral thresholds $\{0,\frac4{h^2}\}$.
-While in the second one, that the SSF can have singularities at the spectral thresholds.
+In this section, we present some consequences of the above results gathered in two parts.
+We will see that in the first part (the case $\dim(\mathcal G) < + \infty$), the SSF is bounded at the spectral thresholds of the essential spectrum while it may have singularities in the second one (the case $\dim(\mathcal G) = +\infty$).

-\subsubsection{\bf Boundedness of the SSF at the spectral thresholds}
+\subsubsection{Boundedness of the SSF at the spectral thresholds}